twyle/flask-api-template/README.md

 # flask-api-template
-A template for creating flask APIs.
+A template for creating flask API.